Bestulo/deno-cheerio/README.md

 If you feel you can fix, upgrade or improve this, just do it.

-## Depends on JSPM.io
+## Depends on esm.sh

-Be aware that this module imports from https://dev.jspm.io/cheerio@1.0.0-rc.3
+Be aware that this module imports from https://esm.sh/cheerio

-If JSPM moves that link, this port is done for. :)
+If `esm` moves that link, this port is done for. :)